bbrowning/llama-stack/sdg_examples/README.md

 ## Prerequisites

 Ensure you have a vLLM running the `meta-llama/Llama-3.2-3B-Instruct` model.
-Ben uses a command like below on his Nvidia RTX4080 machine:
+Ben uses a command like below on his Nvidia RTX4080 machine with vLLM 0.7.2:

 ```
 vllm serve meta-llama/Llama-3.2-3B-Instruct \